General rules for Bachelor's and Master's Programmes

 Annual Evaluation of Study

 Progress is monitored at the end of each study section.
-The Annual Evaluation of Study involves a check of your credit total, that is, the number of credits received for your completed study sections.
-If you have attained in previous study sections in total at least the normal number of credits (corresponding to the sum of the credits in these sections in the recommended course of study), or if you have obtained at least the minimum number of credits (see below), then you have the right to enrol in the next study section.
+The Annual Evaluation of Study involves a check of your credit total, that is, the number of credits obtained in all previous study sections by the end of the last examination period.
+If you in previous study sections have attained in total at least the normal number of credits (corresponding to the sum of the credits in these sections in the recommended course of study), or if you have obtained at least the minimum number of credits (see below), then you have the right to enrol in the next study section.
+Please note that while the Annual Evaluation of Study may come after the end of the official examination period for the previous study section (see the Academic Calendar for the exact dates of the winter and summer examination periods), only credits obtained by the end of the official examination period will be considered as part of the assessment.
 Attaining at least the normal number of credits is one of the necessary conditions for obtaining a scholarship for excellent study achievement.
 If you have not received the minimum number of credits, then this is considered as a failure to fulfil the requirements of the study programme and results in exclusion.

 The normal and minimum numbers of credits required for registration in the next study section are given as follows (normal number of credits is followed in parentheses by minimum number of credits):